Te Horo

-Te Horo and Te Horo Beach are two localities on the Kapiti Coast of New Zealand's North Island.
+Te Horo and Te Horo Beach are two localities on the Kāpiti Coast of New Zealand's North Island.
 Te Horo Beach is the larger of the two settlements and, as its name implies, is located on the Tasman Sea coast.
 Te Horo is located to the east, a short distance inland.
 They are situated between Peka Peka and Waikanae to the south and Ōtaki to the north.
 "Te Horo" in the Māori language means "the landslide".